kai-niu/dimstore/README.md

     }
 }
 ```
-3. The persistor section configures all the persistor providers made available to persist data to designated destinations.
-The default persistor has to be chosen from the entities defined in this section.
+3. The `persistor` section configures all the providers made available to persist data to designated destinations.
+The default `persistor` has to be chosen from the entities defined in this section.
 The supported providers are:

    - Flat file
    - IBM Object Storage